-The hydrologic evaluation suggests that the passive evaporation system as currently designed would have the capacity to handle the probable long-term flows associated with the Project heap leach pad; however, chemistry of the drain down solution has the potential to impact the success of the system through deposition of solids in the form of an evaporative sludge.
+The hydrologic evaluation suggests that the passive evaporation system as currently designed would have the capacity to handle the probable long-term flows associated with the Project heap leach pad; however, chemistry of the drain down solution has the potential to impact the success of the system through deposition of solids in the form of an evaporated sludge.

 Long-term oxidation and leaching of chemical constituents in the heap can lead to solids formation on substrates in the pond system.
-The density and chemistry of potential precipitates has not been assessed; therefore, it is not possible to accurately predict the volume of lost pond space to precipitation over the life of the system; however, the hydrologic evaluation suggests that on an annual basis, all pore space would be available to precipitates, with the exception of a brief period during freshet, at the end of the winter.
+The density and chemistry of potential precipitates has not been assessed; therefore, it is not possible to accurately predict the volume of pond space lost to precipitation over the life of the system; however, the hydrologic evaluation suggests that on an annual basis, all pore space would be available to precipitates, with the exception of a brief period during freshet, at the end of the winter.
+This would allow for full contact of any precipitates present in the solution with the gravel over-layer.